notasausage/pi-hole-unbound-wireguard/README.md

 #### Setting Up a Static IP Address

-First we need the IP address and MAC address of the Raspberry Pi.
-It's highly recommended that you setup a static IP address on your network for your Raspberry Pi so that you can easily SSH into it, and later, point other services directly to it.
+First, we need the IP address and MAC address of the Raspberry Pi.
+It's highly recommended that you set up a static IP address on your network for your Raspberry Pi so that you can easily SSH into it, and later, point other services directly to it.

 To get the current IP address of your Raspberry Pi, run: